 RECITALS

-ENA and have entered into that certain ISDA Master Agreement dated effective as of (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "Financial Master Agreement").
+ENA and TXUETC have entered into that certain ISDA Master Agreement dated effective as of October 19, 1995 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively, the "Financial Master Agreement").

-ENA and have entered into that certain Master Firm Purchase/Sale Agreement dated as of (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Gas Master Agreement").
+ENA and TXUETC have entered into that certain Master Firm Purchase/Sale Agreement dated as of May 1, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Gas Master Agreement").

-EPMI and have entered into that certain Master Energy Purchase and Sale Agreement dated as of (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Power Master Agreement").
+EPMI and TXUETC have entered into that certain Master Energy Purchase and Sale Agreement dated as of April 1, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Power Master Agreement").

+ENA and TXUETCanada have entered into that certain Master Firm Purchase/Sale Agreement dated as of August 1, 1999 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "ENA Canada Physical Gas Master Agreement").

+ECC and TXUETCanada have entered into that certain Master Firm Purchase/Sale Agreement dated as of July 15, 1997 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "ECC Canada Physical Gas Master Agreement").

-have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
+TXUETC, TXUETCanada, ENA, EPMI and ECC have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Other Agreements").

-The Financial Master Agreement, the Physical Gas Master Agreement, the Physical Power Master Agreement, and the Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."
+The Financial Master Agreement, the Physical Gas Master Agreement, the Physical Power Master Agreement, the ENA Canada Physical Gas Master Agreement, the ECC Canada Physical Gas Master Agreement and the Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."

 The Enron Parties and the Counterparty Parties may after the date of this Agreement enter into master agreements or other confirmation agreements in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (such agreements, as the same may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, together with the Existing Underlying Master Agreements are referred to herein, collectively, as the "Underlying Master Agreements" and each individually, as an "Underlying Master Agreement."